nllz/IRTF-HRPC/draft-association.md

 'The disclosure of network addresses presents a specific risk to individuals that use privacy tools to conceal their real IP address to sites that they visit.
 Typically, when a user browses the Internet over a VPN, the only address that should be recorded by sites they visit would be that of the VPN provider itself.
 Using the WebRTC STUN function allows a site to additionally enumerate the addresses that are associated with the computer that the visitor is using – rather than those of intermediaries.
 This means that if a user is browsing the Internet on an ADSL connection over a VPN, a malicious site they visit could potentially surreptitious record the home address of the user.' {{AndersonGuarnieri}}.

 While facilitating freedom of assembly and association multi-party video conferencing tools might pose concrete risks for those who use them.
 One the one hand WebRTC is providing a resilient channels of communications, but on the other hand it also exposed information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
 The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
-Security and privacy expectations of the end-user could be made more clear to the user (or improved) which would result in a more secure and/or private excercise or the right of freedom of assembly or association.
+Security and privacy expectations of the end-user could be made more clear to the user (or improved) which would result in a more secure and/or private excercise or the right to freedom of assembly or association.

 ## Peer-to-peer networks and systems

+At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
+According to {{Benkler}}, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

+In his book The Wealth of Networks, Benkler significantly expands on his definition of commons-based peer production.
+According to Benkler, what distinguishes commons-based production is that it doesn't rely upon or propagate proprietary knowledge: "The inputs and outputs of the process are shared, freely or conditionally, in an institutional form that leaves them equally available for all to use as they choose at their individual discretion." {{Benkler}} To ensure that the knowledge generated is available for free use, commons-based projects are often shared under an open license.
+## These two are old paragraphs about peer production.
+We left P2P because it is more directly related to protocols.
+I think this looks better as an introduction to the topic.
+Does it make sense?
+I like the idea of having an introduction to each topic?
+## Is is here where you say the "Benkler" citation gets confusing? #LostHere

 ### Peer-to-peer system achitectures